 - Liaise with the Headteacher to inform him or her of issues, especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations

-The DSL, and cover officers, will receive appropriate training carried out every year in order to:
+The DSL , will receive appropriate training carried out every year to:

 - Understand the assessment process for providing early help and intervention, for example through locally agreed common and shared assessment processes such as early help assessments

 - Have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so